ShaShaMan26/SwingTest/README.md

 **Things to note**
  - Red circle can spawn on blue box and end game before it starts.
 Reset game with 'r' key if this happens.
+ - Red circle hitbox is a bit off and also a square, not a circle.